 Unfortunately one of the casualties in the 17% reduction in Meewasin Programs and Services this fiscal year are the Meewasin Interpretive Canoe Tours.
 The twenty year program that saw novice paddlers learn about the river from the river counted more than 100 tours last summer.
 Thank you all for your participation and support.
-Meewasin hopes to offer the canoe tours again next summer.
+Meewasin had hoped to offer the canoe tours in the summer; all dependent on funding.
 The Meewasin canoes and accompanying equipment were used on a couple of occasions to support volunteer groups cleaning the river valley and Canada 150 celebrations on the South Saskatchewan and at Fort Carlton, Saskatchewan.

-Meewasin Interpretive Canoe Tours provide an opportunity for participants to learn about the South Saskatchewan River from the river in Meewasin’s ten passenger voyageur clipper canoes.
-Tours depart from Beaver Creek Conservation Area paddling out onto the South Saskatchewan River for two to three hours allowing the paddlers to experience those of the early voyageurs.
-Adult groups usually paddle upriver to the Berry Barn, while youth groups canoe both in the creek and on the river, stopping on a sand bar for interpretive games.
-Paddles, lifejackets, canoe and safety training are provided by Meewasin National Lifeguard, Paddle Canada certified interpreters.
-Adult charters cost $250 per canoe.
-Non-profit groups access the program at no charge.
+Meewasin Interpretive Canoe Tours provided an opportunity for participants to learn about the South Saskatchewan River from the river in Meewasin’s ten passenger voyageur clipper canoes.
+Tours departed from Beaver Creek Conservation Area paddling out onto the South Saskatchewan River for two to three hours allowing the paddlers to experience those of the early voyageurs.
+Adult groups usually paddled upriver to the Berry Barn, while youth groups canoed both in the creek and on the river, stopping on a sand bar for interpretive games.
+Paddles, lifejackets, canoe and safety training were provided by Meewasin National Lifeguard, Paddle Canada certified interpreters.
+Adult charters costed $250 per canoe.
+Non-profit groups accessed the program at no charge.

-Participants in the Canoe Tour program will contribute to the scientific testing of the water quality and by assisting in sampling that will be used in a basin-wide study.
-This is exciting citizen science work, and a unique opportunity for canoeing participants.
+Participants in the Canoe Tour program contributed to the scientific testing of the water quality and by assisting in sampling that was used in a basin-wide study.
+This was exciting citizen science work, and a unique opportunity for canoeing participants.

 Transportation to Beaver Creek Conservation Area